-In her mid-twenties, the life that was soaring began to falter.
+In her mid-¬twenties, the life that was soaring began to falter.
 She changed her name to Morgan, “woman of the sea.”
 She almost completed a graduate psychology program, but decided she preferred writing and left to attend Sarah Lawrence College.
-Later, she became a feature writer for the USC Daily Trojan and a literary magazine.
+Later, she was accepted into a master’s program in creative writing at the University of Southern California, where she became a feature writer for the Daily Trojan and the literary magazine Rapport.

 Though Morgan continued to grow as a writer, she increasingly lost touch with herself and retreated from those who loved her.
 She died by suicide shortly after her 29th birthday.